cap-js/docs/node.js/cds-i18n.md

 ## Introduction

 The `cds.i18n` module supports internationalization.
-It is mostly used by the framework automatically behind the scenes for both, [localisation of UIs](#localized-fiori-uis), i.e. labels or headers, as well as localised [runtime error messages](#localized-messages).
+It's mostly used by the framework automatically behind the scenes for both, [localization of UIs](#localized-fiori-uis), that is, labels or headers, as well as localized [runtime error messages](#localized-messages).
 In addition, you can [use it directly](#direct-usage) in your application-specific custom code.

 There are two standard i18n bundles available through these static properties:

-- [`cds.i18n.labels`](#labels) are used for generating localised UIs.
+- [`cds.i18n.labels`](#labels) are used for generating localized UIs.
 - [`cds.i18n.messages`](#messages) are used for error messages generated at runtime.

 ### Localized (Fiori) UIs

-The former, that is [`cds.i18n.labels`](#labels), is used automatically when generating OData `$metadata` documents for Fiori elements to look up translations for respective [`{i18n>...}` placeholders](../guides/i18n#externalizing-texts-bundles).
+The former, that is [`cds.i18n.labels`](#labels), is used automatically when generating OData `$metadata` documents for SAP Fiori elements to look up translations for respective [`{i18n>...}` placeholders](../guides/i18n#externalizing-texts-bundles).
 For example, localized texts for annotations like that will be looked up from `cds.i18n.labels`:

 ::: code-group